Skip to main content

 4. Discipline types, including classroom exclusion, in-school suspension, short-term suspension, long-term suspension, emergency expulsion, and expulsion.

 The District will follow the practices outlined in guidance from the Race and Ethnicity Student Data Task Force when disaggregating broader racial categories into subracial and subethnic categories.
-The District will consider student program status and demographic information (i.e., gender, grade-level, low-income, English language learner, migrant, special education, Section 504, foster care, and homeless) when disaggregating student race and ethnicity data to identify any within-group variation in school discipline experiences and outcomes of diverse student groups.
+The District will consider student program status and demographic information (i.e., gender, grade-level, income level, English language learner, migrant, special education, Section 504, foster care, and homeless) when disaggregating student race and ethnicity data to identify any within-group variation in school discipline experiences and outcomes of diverse student groups.
 This process may include reviewing data to prevent and address discrimination against students in protected classes identified in RCW chapters 28A.640 and 28A.642, however, the District will ensure it reviews disaggregated discipline data in accordance with WAC 392-190-048 at least annually.

 The District will support each school to: